State Trees

 ) and the compressed account's position in the tree (i.e., leafIndex

-Each state tree has a corresponding on-chain state tree account that stores only the tree's final root hash and other metadata.
+Each state tree has a single on-chain state tree account that stores only the tree's final root hash and other metadata.
 Storing the final tree root hash on-chain allows the protocol to efficiently verify the validity of any leaf (compressed account) in the tree.
-The raw state can thus be stored as calldata in the much cheaper Solana ledger space while preserving the security guarantees of Solana
+The raw state can thus be stored as calldata in the much cheaper Solana ledger space while preserving Solana's security guarantees.